David-Araripe/UniProtMapper/README.md

 |  3 | Gene Names (primary) | genes(PREFERRED)        | gene_primary     | Names & Taxonomy |
 |  4 | Gene Names (synonym) | genes(ALTERNATIVE)      | gene_synonym     | Names & Taxonomy |

-Similarly to `UniProtIDMapper`, the user can either call the object directly or use the `retrieveFields` method to obtain the response.
+Similar to `UniProtIDMapper`, the user can either call the object directly or use the `retrieveFields` method to obtain the response.

 ```Python
 result, failed = field_retriever.retrieveFields(["Q02880"])